How do I apply for undergraduate on-campus housing?

 Does anyone ever not get a room?

-The Residential Life staff works to ensure that there is a place for every student who wants to live on campus.
-Residential Life added nearly 1,400 beds to the housing inventory during the past several years, and the goal is to provide on-campus housing to everyone that applies.
-Students are encouraged to apply early, for housing selection is based on the housing date-of-application.
+The Residential Life staff works to ensure that there is a place for every student who wants to live on campus with the goal to provide on-campus housing to everyone that applies.
+Students are encouraged to apply early, as housing assignments are based on the housing date-of-application.
 On-campus housing is recommended, but is not required, and is not guaranteed.
+If the number of applications exceeds the number of beds available, Res Life will implement a standby list.
 For the past several years Res Life has used a standby list, and the vast majority of students who stay on the list are assigned a space on campus.
-Specific numbers below on the standby list questions.

 When is it too late to apply for housing?

 It is never too late to apply for housing.
-However, we encourage students to apply early to get a room of their choice.
-We suggest applying eight to twelve months in advance.
+However, we encourage students to apply early – as soon as they are admit to LSU – to get a room of their choice.
 We begin accepting applications for the next year beginning in October of the previous year.
 Student must be admitted to the university before they can apply for housing.
-Example: For students applying for fall 2014, Admissions began admitting students to the University in October 2014, and students could begin applying for housing in that same October.
-Since assignments are made by a priority number based on the date we receive your application (housing date-of-application), early submission increases your chances of being able to select your choice of building or type of room during online room selection in the spring (the dates have not yet been set).
+Example: For students applying for fall 2015, Admissions began admitting students to the University in October 2014, and students could begin applying for housing in that same October.

 Will there be a standby list for fall 2014 applications?

 It is not possible to predict if there will be a standby list on any given year.
+If the number of applications exceeds the number of beds available, Res Life will implement a standby list.
+As housing cancellations come in, those spaces are assigned to students on the standby list in the order of their date of housing application.
 For the past four years, there has been a standby list.
 For fall 2013, there were a hundred or so students on the standby list, and ALL of those who remained on the list received a space on campus.
 For fall 2012, things were similar, several hundred students were on the standby list, and all of those who remained on the list received a space on campus.
 For fall 2011, there was a standby list of several hundred, and all but 50 students who remained on the list received a space on campus.

 The standby list is the best and fairest way to ensure the maximum number of students receive a space on campus.
 Once on the standby list, students are encouraged to be patient, as in previous years, the vast majority of those who waited it out on the standby list received spaces on campus.